-It will not surprise anyone that internet usage has surged dramatically in the past few weeks, thanks to people isolating and working from home.
+It will not surprise anyone that internet usage has surged dramatically since the pandemic started, thanks to much more time spent at home.

 If you’re stuck at home and experiencing painfully slow internet speeds, here are a few quick tricks you can try to give your Wi-Fi a boost.

 [Pick up more tips on the ExpressVPN blog newsletter.]

 The best place to put your router is in a central open location so it can reach every corner in your house without obstructions.
 Placing it somewhere like a cupboard or in the corner of your room will hamper your internet strength significantly.

 It might not be practical to just plop your router in the middle of your house, but if you can find an open space to put it and the cabling works in your favor then you should definitely move it (and then sit right next to it for best results).

 2. Check for possible interference with your Wi-Fi connection

 Wi-Fi routers transmit and receive data on a radio frequency, which means that its electromagnetic waves can clash with other devices on a similar frequency.

 Avoid putting your router near anything big and metallic, like microwaves and refrigerators, and be wary of other wireless devices like keyboards and cctv cameras that can interfere with your Wi-Fi connection.

 Refrain from putting your router near water too, although you’d need quite a lot more than a glass of water to obstruct it.